cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 ## addFollowersByLevel(level, options)

-This function ties together `getTwitterPromise()` and `addToGraph()` to find top users (users with the highest followers) at a given level, query Twitter for a top user's followers, and add the resulting followers to the graph.
+This function ties together `getTwitterPromise()` and `addToGraph()` to find top users (users with the highest followers) at a given level, query Twitter for a top user's followers (or use cached data), and add the resulting followers to the graph.

 Place the following at the very end of the `DOMContentLoaded` listener.